What is Neulasta Onpro Kit?

 Store the prefilled syringe in its original package in the refrigerator, protected from light.
 Do not shake or freeze.

-Take the syringe out of the refrigerator and let it reach room temperature for 30 minutes before injecting your dose.
+Take the syringe out of the refrigerator and let it reach room temperature for 15 to 30 minutes before injecting your dose.
 If a syringe has become frozen, thaw it in a refrigerator.
 Do not use any syringe that has been frozen more than one time.

 The Neulasta Onpro Injector is a special device placed on the skin that delivers your Neulasta Onpro Kit dose at a specific time.
 You will need to wear the device for 27 hours before the dose begins.
 The timed dose will then be released from the device slowly over a 45-minute period.